Updated: Nov 17

 9. The results

 Here are the 'after' pictures I took when I had finished this part of the project.
 I had a niggling feeling that they still didn't look quite finished and that I should add some shelving on top.
-I hadn't don't this initially because I thought it might be a bit overpowering with the chimney breast as well, in such a small room and because I had recently completed a whole wall of built ins using IKEAs bargain BILLY bookcases and didn't want to make the rooms feel too similar.
+I hadn't done this initially because I thought it might be a bit overpowering with the chimney breast as well, in such a small room and because I had recently completed a whole wall of built-ins using IKEA's bargain BILLY bookcases and didn't want to make the rooms feel too similar.

 However, after living with the units like this for a while I gave in and transformed them into floor to ceiling built ins and haven't looked back.
 You can read how I did this here.

-Thanks so much for reading.
-I'd love to keep you up to date with future DIY, decorating, interior styling and upcycling projects, if you would like to receive my (not more than weekly & no spamming I promise) emails then please subscribe (scroll down to the box at the bottom of the page).
+Thanks for reading.
+I'd love to keep you up to date with future DIY, decorating, interior styling, and upcycling projects, if you would like to receive my (not more than weekly & no spamming I promise) emails then please subscribe (scroll down to the box at the bottom of the page).
+I've got lots more tips that I hope you'll love just click on one of the links below to be taken straight to the relevant page..